disc-in/UltimateApp/README.md

 npm install
 ```

-Copy the environment file and fill the blanks in the `development` section:
+Copy the environment file and fill the blanks:
 ```
-$ cp env.js.sample env.js
+$ cp .env.example .env
 ```

 And finally, start the project: